Today's Count and Latest Update

 The Department of Health on Tuesday also reported one additional death in New Mexico related to COVID-19.

-- A male in his 40s in Bernalillo County who died Sunday, March 29.
-The individual was found unresponsive at home, test results for COVID-19 came back positive today.
-He had an underlying medical condition.
+- A female in her 90s from Sandoval County who died Tuesday, March 31.
+The individual was hospitalized and had underlying medical conditions.

-The number of deaths in the state related to COVID-19 is now five.
+The number of deaths in the state related to COVID-19 is now six.

 Chaves County: 10